darkreaper123/Rain/README.md

 # Rain
-Using Canvas and JavaScript to create rain effect
+Using HTML5 and JavaScript to create rain effect